Alyilyas/volcanic-tsunami-detection/README.md

 ### 1. Data pre-processing

-All raw seismic waveforms (described in '📊 Data availability') were processed using the [ObsPy library for Python](https://obspy.org/) (Krischer et al., 2015) to perform instrument response correction, converting the data to displacement.
+All raw seismic waveforms (described in `📊 Data availability`) were processed using the [ObsPy library for Python](https://obspy.org/) (Krischer et al., 2015) to perform instrument response correction, converting the data to displacement.

 ### 2. Spectral analysis (FFT)